 Image Alt

-K-12 STEM Program
+K-12 Education Program

-The museum places special emphasis on the education of young people—who, in many cases, are getting limited exposure to World War II history at school.
-The cornerstone of this effort is a highly successful K-12 STEM program that reaches beyond the walls of the museum and into the classroom where students learn STEM concepts within the historical context of the World War II era.
+While the National Museum of World War II Aviation is dedicated to historical preservation, its primary mission is education.
+All of the museum’s education programs are designed around the museum’s extensive collection of exhibits, artifacts and World War II aircraft.
+The museum places special emphasis on the education of younger students who, in many cases, are getting limited exposure to World War II history at school.
+The cornerstone of this effort is a highly successful K-12 Education Program that reaches beyond the walls of the museum and into the classroom where students learn STEM and Social Studies concepts within the historical context of the World War II era.

 Book a Program